Sherlock Holmes and the Deadly Necklace: Reaction

 Fisher and Lee were not happy with the film.
-Fisher called it "a film well worth left alone" and Lee said of it, "I think it was a pity, this film, in more ways than one.
+Fisher called it "a film well worth left alone" and Lee said of it "I think it was a pity, this film, in more ways than one.
 We should never have made it in Germany with German actors, although we had a British art director and a British director.
 It was a hodge podge of stories put together by the German producers, who ruined it.
 My portrayal of Holmes is, I think, one of the best things I've ever done because I tried to play him really as he was written, as a very intolerant, argumentative, difficult man, and I looked extraordinarily like him with the make-up.
-Everyone who's seen it said I was as like Holmes as any actor they've ever seen both in appearance and interpretation."
+Everyone who has seen it said I was as like Holmes as any actor they have ever seen both in appearance and interpretation."

 Segnalazione Cinematografiche criticised the film for reducing the tale to banalities and for being a sloppy adaption with modest performances by director and actors.
 However, the German Lexikon des internationalen Films called it "an amusing detective game" set at the turn of the century that came quite close to recreating "the strange attraction" of Conan Doyle's Holmes adventures.

 The Monthly Film Bulletin said of the film that "apart from some startling anachronisms the period detail was on the whole nicely done", but Marjorie Bilbow of Cinema and T.V.
 Today said, "As a story woven around an unknown detective it would have been forgiveable, but classic characters demand more accurate handling than this."
 A more recent review from George R. Reis of DVDdrive-in.com called the film "an enjoyable little mystery" and Lee "a wonderful Holmes".

 Charles Prepolec of the Holmes fan website BakerStreetDozen.com wrote, "There are some amusingly broad characters that add an element of humour, including a sadly Nigel Bruce-like performance from Thorley Walters.
 Comedic turns abound in a pub sequence with Holmes in his thug disguise.
 There are some well played scenes between Lee and Hans Söhnker, played out on a bench that echo the fantastic exchange between Holmes and Moriarty recorded in The Final Problem.
 Great stuff, but unfortunately not frequent enough in this film."

+Legacy

+Christopher Lee went on to reprise his role as Holmes in two made-for-television films in the 1990s, Incident at Victoria Falls (1991) and Sherlock Holmes and the Leading Lady (1992), featuring Patrick Macnee as Watson.

+Thorley Walters played Watson in three other productions, The Best House in London (1969, with Peter Jeffrey as Holmes), The Adventure of Sherlock Holmes' Smarter Brother (1975, with Douglas Wilmer), and the made-for-television Silver Blaze (1977, with Christopher Plummer).